lunaceee/wesworld/README.md

 - Python 2.7
 - Etsy API key

-To have this app running on your local computer, please follow the below steps:
+You can run this app on your local computer via the following steps:

 Clone repository:
 ```